hrosiak/catima/docs/pycatima.md

   * dEdxo - Stopping power at exit
   * range - range in the material in g/cm^2
   * sigma_E - Energy straggling in MeV/u
-  * sigma_a - Angular straggling in MeV/u
+  * sigma_a - Angular straggling in rad
   * sigma_r - range straggling in g/cm^2
   * sigma_x - position straggling in cm
   * sp - non-reaction probability